You’ve surely come across countless Black Friday marketing strategies before you got here.

 It’s actually pretty easy to do.

-You can share the deals with popups.
-All you have to do is choose a Black Friday popup template in your popup software, copy it multiple times, and customize the offers in each.
+You can share the deals with website popups.
+All you have to do is choose a Black Friday template, copy it, and customize the offers in each campaign version.

 Scheduling the “Deal of the Hour” is also pretty straightforward.
 In Wisepops, for example, you just need to choose the time zone, campaign launch, and end date.
 The whole thing takes a few clicks.